Photo by Guy Moll

-The Department of Hispanic Studies has burgeoning a Ph.D. program that is in the forefront of research and teaching of Hispanic literature and Spanish linguistics.
-With the number of graduate students having tripled, our offering in Hispanic literature and Hispanic linguistics now encompass the literatures written throughout the Americas and Spain.
-Given Houston location, as well as Arte Público Press and the Recovery Project at the UH, our Ph.D. program offers an optimal environment in which to achieve excellence.
+The Department of Hispanic Studies is at the forefront of research and teaching of Hispanic literature and Spanish linguistics.
+Our offering in Hispanic literature and Hispanic linguistics now encompasses the literatures written throughout the Americas and Spain.
+Given Houston’s location, as well as Arte Público Press and the Recovering the U.S. Hispanic Literary Project at UH, our Ph.D. program offers an optimal environment in which to achieve excellence.

 Minimum requirements for unconditional admission to the Ph.D. in Spanish

-- Students who have a M.A. degree in a field other than Spanish must take, concurrently with the other courses normally required for the doctoral program, one course from each of the following groups:
+- Students who have a M.A. degree in a field other than Spanish and plan to concentrate in literature must take, concurrently with the other courses normally required for the doctoral program, one course from each of the following groups:

 - Hispanic literature of the United States

 - Latin American literature since Modernism